itay99988/scml_project/README.md

 This skeleton contains the following folders:

-1. myagent: This folder contains two modules:
+1. myagent: This folder contains one main module:

-   - *myagent.py* : A skeleton for an agent that directly responds to callbacks.
-   - *myagent2.py* : A skeleton for an agent that uses builtin components.
-   - *YIYAgent.py* : Our actual agent.
+   - *YIYAgent.py* : Our agent.

-  You need to use ONLY ONE of these two files (approaches) to build your agent.

 2. report: A folder with latex and docx files that you can use to write your 2-4 pages report.
 Please remember to submit a `pdf` version of the report.
 A sample PDF is also provided for reference.